tobiaxs/check-my-plants/README.md

 ### Getting started

 The local setup is made with docker-compose.
-Example and working `.env` file is in `secrets` folder at it's connected by default in compose file.
+Example and working `.env` file is in `secrets` folder and it's connected by default in compose file.

 Building the images